erikeldridge/app-quality-cookbook/service.md

     $ ls target
     ... feature-selector-1.0-SNAPSHOT.jar ...

-Change back into _feature-switch-config_ and declare your dependency using a relative path in _pom.xml_:
+Change back into _feature-switch-service_ and declare your dependency using a relative path in _pom.xml_:

     <dependencies>
         ...